In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 - Finished 1 – 4 reps before muscle failure

-Considering the intensity and utilization rate, this indeed makes sense.
+Considering the intensity and workload rate, this indeed makes sense.

 One set with 20% intensity which is finished 10 reps before muscle failure, is obviously different from one set with 80% intensity until muscle failure.